 An Indian wedding reception is a time to share stories, have drinks, and get out on the dance floor!

 An Indian wedding can’t be complete without having fun!
-Our banquet hall provides our guests with a great atmosphere to dance, especially when it comes to the bhangra and garba!
+Our banquet Indian wedding venue provides our guests with a great atmosphere to dance, especially when it comes to the bhangra and garba!

 During Indian weddings, it is very common to have a large number of people dancing all at the same time and in unison.
 The surprising part is that the dances aren’t really choreographed, but are passed down through generations.